 Florida is a no-fault state, meaning that the payout of insurance companies following an auto accident is calculated as a percentage of how much each party can be proved to be to blame.
 For this reason, it is important to figure out who was at fault in any accident.
 However, this can be very complicated in a truck accident situation, as multiple parties could be held responsible for the collision.

-- The truck driver – As mentioned above, reckless driving or distracted driving can lead to a crash.
+- The Truck Driver – As mentioned above, reckless driving or distracted driving can lead to a crash.
 Many trucking companies will define their drivers as independent contractors in order to reduce their liability in case of an accident.

-- The trucking company – If the truck crash was caused by a failure to properly maintain the vehicle, then the trucking company can be held responsible.
+- The Trucking Company – If the truck crash was caused by a failure to properly maintain the vehicle, then the trucking company can be held responsible.

-- Cargo loaders – Trucks can carry up to 40 tonnes of weight.
+- Cargo Loaders – Trucks can carry up to 40 tonnes of weight.
 If this is not loaded correctly, then movement can cause the weight distribution of the truck to shift, which can cause the truck driver to lose control.
 The loaders of the truck could then be held accountable.

-Although you have 4 years to make a claim, it is highly recommended that you start the process as soon as possible following the truck accident.
+Although you have two years to make a claim, it is highly recommended that you start the process as soon as possible following the truck accident.
 The longer you wait, the more difficult it is for your accident lawyer to gather valuable evidence and build your case.
 The sooner you begin your claim, the more likely you are to receive a higher payout for your case.
 So don’t hesitate, contact us today for a free consultation with an accident attorney.

 What Can a Personal Injury Lawyer From The Law Place Do for Me?